 - You or any disqualified person receiving a current benefit from the assets in your IRA.

-- For example, if your IRA owns rental real estate, you are not permitted to use the property in any manner or allow any disqualified person to use the property.
+- For example, if your IRA owns multifamily property, you are not permitted to use the property in any manner or allow any disqualified person to use the property.

 Disqualified Persons Include